 - Our facilities are located in close proximity on the south campus.

 We have a unique relationship with a professional theatre company, Shakespeare's Associates.
 Professor and Department Chair Lisa Tromovitch is the Producing Artistic Director and the founder of this great organization.
 Our students and alumni have worked as interns and professionals on stage and backstage, gaining a wealth of experience in the professional theatre.
 Here are some of our recent graduates taking part in Shakespeare's Associates:

-Alison Koch (Class of '11, left) playing Nurse in the 2010 Livermore Shakespeare Festival's production of Romeo and Juliet, directed by Professor Gary Armagnac.
+Alison Koch '11 (left) playing Nurse in the 2010 Livermore Shakespeare Festival's production of Shakespeare's Romeo and Juliet, directed by Professor Gary Armagnac.

 Our students have also worked as interns at the Sacramento Music Theatre, Sony Pictures in Los Angeles, Foothill Theatre Company, and many others.
 Recent alums have gone to top-ranked graduate schools in the areas of performance, producing, and technical theatre.
 Several of our graduates currently operate Red Brick Road Theatre in North Hollywood, California.
 We are very proud of our record of achievement and rededicate ourselves daily to our mission.